Some people Wed in church and go back home to a traditional wedding. What’s the need of wedding traditionally and also performing the White wedding?

 What is a white wedding?

 According to Wikipedia, “A white wedding is a traditional formal or semi-formal wedding originating in Britain.
-The term originates from the white colour of the wedding dress, which first became popular with Victorian era elites after Queen Victoria wore a white lace dress at her wedding.”
+The term originates from the white color of the wedding dress, which first became popular with Victorian era elites after Queen Victoria wore a white lace dress at her wedding.”
 I’ll be happy to inform you that the white gown became a trend in 1840.

-Before the coming of the white man and his colonialistic mentality, if a man loves a woman all he had to do was do the necessary marriage rites as provided by custom and hold a feast before the people as witnesses to the marriage.
+Before the coming of the white man and his colonialist mentality, if a man loves a woman all he had to do was do the necessary marriage rites as provided by custom and hold a feast before the people as witnesses to the marriage.

 In the igbo community, the bride takes a cup of wine and goes in search of her husband-to-be in the crowd.
 Whoever she gives the cup of wine to automatically becomes her husband.
 He’ll dance back with her to the presence of her father who will in turn pour blessings on the couple and the people will seal it by saying ‘amin’, then they are pronounced husband and wife under the sun, before God and man.
 This is today what we call traditional marriage.